 MARPOL 73/78 Annex IV Regulations for the prevention of pollution by sewage and wastewater.

-Mavi Deniz design unique MARPOL CAT waste collection vessel for MARPOL 73/78 requirements to collect wastes from (other ships includes Passenger, Cruiser Ships, Cargo Vessels and Oil/Chemical Tankers) round the clock and time saving while waiting at anchorage, during bunkering or just for disposing of waste.
+Mavi Deniz design a unique MARPOL CAT waste collection vessel for MARPOL 73/78 requirements to collect wastes from (other ships includes Passenger, Cruiser Ships, Cargo Vessels, and Oil/Chemical Tankers) round the clock and time saving while waiting at anchorage, during bunkering or just for disposing of waste.

 - Marpol Waste Collection Vessel based on a robust steel hull.

 - Marpol Waste Collection Vessel has Twin Engines.

 - Hydraulic knuckle crane to assist in equipment handling operations.

 - Debris / Garbage reception & storage